hansSchall/simple-promise-locks/README.md

 support for ES6 Promises

-Install it via `npm install simple-promise-locks` or `yarn add simple-promise-locks`.
-(Deno users see bottom of page)
+Install it via `npm install simple-promise-locks` or `yarn add simple-promise-locks`. (lock is a default export, waitFor is a property of it)

+Deno users: please see bottom of page

 This one is very simple to use:

 ## Lock API

-1. Create the lock:
+### 1 Create the lock:

 ```javascript
 const myLock = lock();